Conquest of the Planet of the Apes: Plot

 Unfortunately, Breck eventually learns that Caesar is the ape the police are hunting.
 Meanwhile, Caesar realizes MacDonald is an ally to the apes' cause and reveals himself to him.
 MacDonald understands Caesar's intent to depose Breck, but expresses his doubts about the revolution's effectiveness.
 Caesar is later captured by Breck's men and is electrically tortured into speaking.
 Hearing him speak, Breck orders Caesar to be killed.
 With MacDonald's help, the heroes manage to trick Breck into believing Caesar died.
 Once Breck leaves, Caesar kills his torturer and escapes.

 To build his numbers, Caesar takes over Ape Management.
 While setting the city on fire, Caesar and the rest of the apes proceed to the command center, killing most of the riot police that attempt to stop them in the process.
 After succeeding in this, Caesar has Breck marched out to be executed.
 MacDonald pleads with Caesar not to succumb to brutality and be merciful to the former masters.
-Caesar ignores him, deciding to dedicate his life to man's downfall.

-In the theatrical cut, as the apes raise their rifles to beat Breck to death, Caesar's girlfriend Lisa voices her objection, shouting "No!".
-She is the first ape to speak other than Caesar.
-Caesar reconsiders and orders the apes to lower their weapons, deciding that, after their recent victory, they can afford to be humane.
+As the apes raise their rifles to beat Breck to death, Caesar's girlfriend Lisa voices her objection, saying "No!".
+She is the first ape to speak other than Caesar, but the other apes are concerned about Caesar's bloodlust as well.
+Caesar reconsiders and orders the apes to lower their weapons, deciding that they can afford to be humane, since the fight is already won and they "have seen the birth of the planet of the apes".

+Original ending

+In the original ending of the film Caesar ignores MacDonald's pleas, and instead dedicates his life to man's downfall.
+Following a poor reception from first audiences the ending was reworked with the dubbed follow-up.